adelasantosd/normtrace-disability-rights/normative-analysis-protocol.md

 ---

 ## Stage 3.
-Conventionality and international alignment analysis
+Conventionality or international compatibility analysis

 This stage compares the domestic legal framework with the relevant international legal instrument through legal function and effect rather than textual symmetry alone.